 - Very low retrieve rate can give fighting fish an opportunity to get off the hook.

 There’s no denying that this reel is one of Zebco’s least expensive reels, but it brings quite a bit of decent features and capabilities.
-Most online retailers or tackle shops will sell the Zebco 202 for less than $20, a great deal meant to appeal to budget-minded anglers and beginners who simply don’t want to spend too much money on a decent fishing reel just yet.
+The Zebco 202 is a great deal meant to appeal to budget-minded anglers and beginners who simply don’t want to spend too much money on a decent fishing reel just yet.

 It has just the right components for young or novice anglers to enjoy fishing without worrying about tangles or poor performance out of their fishing reel.